Manchester Water Works

 Settled water flows into the intermediate pump station where it is lifted into the ozone contact chambers.
 Ozone is a powerful oxidant and disinfectant that removes tastes and odors, along with killing or inactivating harmful organisms in the water.
 Ozone is generated on-site by passing a high-voltage electric current across a dielectric discharge gap through a pure oxygen stream.
 A combination of three, 500-pound-per-day ozone generators produces the required ozone gaseous stream that is injected into each of four ozone contact chambers through fine bubble diffusers.
 The contact chambers provide the necessary time for completion of the ozone reaction.
 Residual (excess) ozone is removed from the water by applying sodium bisulfite prior to exiting the contact chambers and continuing on to the filters.

 Following intermediate ozone, the water passes through one of eight deep-bed granular activated carbon (GAC) filters.
 Each filter contains six feet of biologically active media that completes the physical removal process.

 Hydraulic Control Structure

-Combined filter effluent flows by gravity into the hydraulic control structure that provides constant back-pressure on the filters.
-The hydraulic control structure also provides an application and mixing point for post-filtration chemicals that include ammonia (chloramine residual disinfection), zinc orthophosphate (corrosion control), fluoride (dental protection), and sodium hydroxide (pH adjustment).
+Combined filter effluent flows by gravity into the hydraulic control structure that provides hydraulic separation between the filters and the clearwell.
+The hydraulic control structure also provides an application and mixing point for post-filtration chemicals that include ammonia and sodium hypochlorite (chloramine residual disinfection), zinc orthophosphate (corrosion control), fluoride (dental protection), and sodium carbonate / soda ash (pH adjustment).

 Finished Water Pumping